Dellino Family Law Group

 • A 90-day waiting period begins after filing and service before a divorce can become final.

-This process may sound simple, but it becomes more complicated when there are disagreements about money, parenting, or personal safety.
+This process may sound simple, but it becomes more complicated when it is time to start making decisions.
+Disagreements can quickly arise about money, asset division, parenting, or personal safety.
+While the level of contention can vary, it is not uncommon for couples to have different expectations and ideas for how they should proceed.
 That is where we come in.

-How Dellino Family Law Approaches Divorce Cases in Redmond, WA
+How a Redmond Divorce Attorney from Dellino Family Law Approaches Divorce Cases in Redmond, WA

 • Protecting your relationship with your children